Tyler887/TypeScript-GitHub-Actions/README.md

 # TypeScript-GitHub-Actions
-Setup TypeScript to use on your GitHub repo
+Setup TypeScript to use on your GitHub repository.

+TypeScript is a trademark of [@microsoft](/microsoft).